jcmontesherrera/TERN-Dronescape/Files/TERN-Metadata-Drone-Flight.md

 |           |       |

 ---
+## Sun Angle
+- Retrieve from GPS device or smartphone app.
+- I use Photopills ($)

+---

 Table 1.
 Sky codes for qualitative classification of cloud-related ambient light conditions [^Assman2018]. **White Balance** settings should be set to Sunny (0 - 6) or Cloudy (7 - 8).